 - Sandip Banerjee, Engineer at Web3Solution

 “The most effective ways to track the success rate of your chatbot are: 1.
 Conversion rate: what percentage of people using the bot actually contact you and become a paying customer.
 2. Cost per acquisition: how much total cost are you putting into that funnel to produce a customer through the chatbot?
 3. What is the lifetime customer value of a customer obtained via the chatbot vs. other marketing methods you are using?
+All of these things can be tracked through Google Analytics, Facebook Ads, AgencyAnalytics and Oribi.”

 - David Sanchez, CEO of Mammoth Web Solutions